 I had no idea who Scott Wendholt was, but when I saw his name listed in the Criss Cross catalogue, I thought I would investigate further.

-As some of you may know, Criss Cross is based in The Netherlands and owned by Gerry Teekens.
+As some of you may know, Criss Cross is based in The Netherlands and owned by the late Gerry Teekens [1935-2019].

-A Jazz aficionado and drummer whom Bret Primack refers to as “one of the music business’ few heroes,” Gerry comes to New York a couple of times a year to record “some of the finest young musicians on the planet.”
+A Jazz aficionado and drummer whom Bret Primack refers to as “one of the music business’ few heroes,” beginning in the 1980s, Gerry came to New York a couple of times a year to record “some of the finest young musicians on the planet.”

 The more I looked, the more I liked in terms of Scott’s background and his tastes in music.

 Scott is a trumpet player and a graduate of the music program at Indiana University which has produced a number of excellent Jazz musicians, among them, drummer Jeff Hamilton, bassist and composer-arranger John Clayton and tenor saxophonist Ralph Bowen.

 When I first encountered Scott, he had made three recordings for Criss Cross: The Scheme of Things , Through the Shadows and From Now On… Scott Wendholt Quartet/Sextet .